Ford MT75 transmission

-The MT75 is a rear wheel drive or four wheel drive gearbox, depending on variant, made by the Ford Motor Company.
+The MT75 is a rear-wheel drive or four-wheel drive manual transmission, made by the Ford Motor Company.
 The MT75 replaced the Ford Type 9 transmission.

-The MT75 has an all alloy casing and comes with an integrated bellhousing.
+The MT75 has an all-alloy casing and comes with an integrated bellhousing.
 In 4x4 versions, the planetary gear center differential with viscous-type limited slip is integrated in to the rear half of the gearbox.
 The 4x4 system is of full-time type with a static torque split of 34% front, 66% rear (similarly to Type 9 4x4 models).

 The MT75 has five speeds and reverse.
 This was the first Ford production gearbox to have a synchromesh on reverse (so reverse can be selected whilst in slight forward motion).

-The internal gear assembly in order from front to back as installed on the mainshaft is as follows: 4th, 3rd, 2nd, 1st, Reverse with 5th gear situated at the rear towards the output (propshaft flange), all gears are of a helical cut with the exception of reverse which is straight cut.
-Refined over time with slight improvement made to the synchro's phasing out single part synchromesh's on 1st & 2nd gear in favour of three part syncro's.
+The internal gear assembly in order from front to back as installed on the mainshaft is as follows: 4th, 3rd, 2nd, 1st, Reverse with 5th gear situated at the rear towards the output (propshaft flange), all gears are of a helical cut.
+Refined over time with slight improvement made to the synchros, phasing out single part synchromeshes on 1st & 2nd gear in favour of three part syncros.